 Leaders of interdisciplinary teams are also their key architects.
-As teams are stood up and grown, they require an active and ever-changing configuration of scaffolding to hold the structure together (e.g., continuous process improvement, a culture of continual learning, IM/IT, and other infrastructure).
-That support will help build the foundation required for robust and sustainable collaboration.
+As teams are developed, they require an active and ever-changing configuration of scaffolding to hold the structure together (e.g., continuous process improvement, a culture of continual learning, IM/IT, and other infrastructure).
+That support helps build the foundation required for robust and sustainable collaboration.
 Scaffolding is easier to accomplish within a deliberate environment of continuous improvement, where the responsibility for identifying and making change is distributed.

 3. Grow the team's skills

-Interdisciplinarity is not in our nature, and maintenance of the status quo culture—where one develops, protects, and operates according to one's expertise—often wins out.
-It is critical, as an interdisciplinary leader, to encourage team members to not only develop their expertise but also to look beyond to other disciplines—and to the rich, innovative spaces that lay in-between.
+Interdisciplinarity is not necessarily intuitive, and maintenance of the status quo culture—where one develops, protects, and operates according to one's expertise—often wins out.
+As an interdisciplinary leader, it is critical to encourage team members to not only develop their expertise but also co-create new ideas and approaches with others.
+Oftentimes, new knowledge sits at the junction between disciplines, and it’s critical to foster interdisciplinary curiosity to reveal it.
 Promote a mindfulness-based awareness of disciplinary junctures and interplay to help teams learn, build a common culture and language, and disrupt long-held disciplinary-defensive positions and information privilege.

 4. Shape team behaviors

-Although it’s a noun, ‘interdisciplinarity’ is best thought of as an active verb.
-Be open to change and lead with diversity and inclusion top of mind.
-Empower less vocal team members to interact plainly, without jargon.
-Deliberately encourage communication in contexts where psychological safety is low, and hierarchical norms appear strong.
-Promote intentional listening, and explicit, real-time, team-based reasoning.
-Incentivize curiosity and getting to know your neighbors.
-Recognize that some team members have inherently less propensity towards teamwork, and may have roles or tasks that benefit from greater disciplinary focus.
-Take time to identify and acknowledge interdisciplinary accomplishments, and set aside the time and space needed for effective team debriefs and reflection.
+Although it’s a noun, “interdisciplinarity” is best thought of as an active verb.
+Be open to change and lead with diversity and inclusion at top of mind.
+Empower less vocal team members to interact plainly without jargon.
+Deliberately encourage communication in contexts where psychological safety is low and hierarchical norms appear strong.
+Promote intentional listening and explicit, real-time, team-based reasoning.
+Incentivize curiosity and get to know your neighbors.
+Recognize that some team members have inherently less propensity towards teamwork and may have roles or tasks that benefit from greater disciplinary focus.
+Take time to identify and acknowledge interdisciplinary accomplishments and set aside the time and space needed for effective team debriefs and reflection.

 How to breakthrough

-When faced with tough problems, leaders in the biomedical and behavioral ecosystem have a choice in which sort of team they want to create.
+When faced with tough problems, leaders in the public health ecosystem have a choice as to which type of team they want to create.
 Developing and managing an interdisciplinary team challenges the inertia that comes with poorly integrated and siloed teams.
 Team members, given a choice, are usually protective of their area of expertise and not energized by reaching across disciplines and encountering subjects in which they do not have specialized knowledge.
 It takes active and energetic leadership to catalyze the sorts of individual and team behaviors, skills, and co-creation that lead to interdisciplinary breakthroughs.
-Forming and leading interdisciplinary teams requires leaders to show up with enough firepower and commitment to create the reactions that move the team beyond simply being a team of experts, to being an expert team.
+Forming and leading interdisciplinary teams requires leaders to show up with enough firepower and commitment to create the reactions that move them beyond simply being a team of experts to being an expert team.